civiform/civiform/README.md

 ## Run tests

-To run the tests, run `docker run -it -v ${PWD}/universal-application-tool-0.0.1:/code uat sbt test` This include all tests under test/
+To run the tests, run `bin/run-test`.
+This include all tests under `test/`.

 ## Development standards